chingc/resume/README.md

 [![GitHub](https://img.shields.io/badge/github--lightgrey.svg)](https://github.com/chingc) [![LinkedIn](https://img.shields.io/badge/linkedin--blue.svg)](https://www.linkedin.com/in/chingc) [![email](https://img.shields.io/badge/email--brightgreen.svg)](mailto:bright.water2722@fastmail.com?subject=Your%20GitHub%20Resume)

+Greetings!
+This is my full resume.

 ## PROFILE

-I am a tech enthusiast that used to assemble systems for myself and others.
-Today, I spend most of my time on software.
-I enjoy working in fast-paced environments that allow for quick iteration, and where my contributions can make a meaningful impact to my fellow developers and to the business.
+I am a tech enthusiast that used to build systems for myself and others.
+Today, I spend less time with hardware and more with software.
+I enjoy working in fast-paced environments that fosters rapid iteration, and I like to see my contributions make a meaningful impact for my fellow developers and to the business.
 My philosophy is computers should be easy.

 ## TECH

-A list of languages, platforms, and other tools that I work with on a regular basis and have confidence with using.
+A list of languages, platforms, and other tools that I work with on a regular basis and have confidence in using.

-- Python, JavaScript, shell
+- Programming Languages: Python, JavaScript, bash
-- Docker, GitHub Actions
-- Amazon Web Services (EC2, ECR, IAM, Lambda, Secrets Manager, etc)
+- Tools & Platforms: Amazon Web Services, Docker, GitHub Actions, git, PostgreSQL, pytest, pytest-cov, pytest-xdist, Redis, unittest
-- macOS, Linux, Windows
+- Operating Systems: macOS, Linux, Windows

 ## HISTORY

 ### Software Engineer II

-January 2019 - Present
+January 2019 - June 2023<br/>
-BentoBox
+BentoBox<br/>
 New York City, NY

-- Led the transition to Python 3 and Django 3 for the main codebase.
+- Led the transition from Python 2 to 3 and Django 2 to 3 for the main codebase.
-- Built a highly scaleable CI infrastructure with GitHub Actions and Amazon EC2 instances.
+- Built an auto-scaling CI infrastructure with GitHub Actions and Amazon EC2 instances.
 - Reduced CI test duration from nearly two hours to 20 minutes.
 - Reduced overhead and errors by increasing automation and eliminating complexity.
 - Improved developer quality of life by building developer requested features and tools.